~ Today’s Scripture Art and Bible blog post were designed to help you write God’s Word on your heart. ~

 I am happy to say we don’t have to go far to find answers.

-If we read the verses around the verses, we will find some insight.
+If we read the verses around the fruit verses, we will find some insight.

-Let’s start with the first 5 words in the “fruit verses” because they are key …
+Let’s start with the first 5 words because they are key …

 Galatians 5:22-25 NLT: But the Holy Spirit produces this kind of fruit in our lives: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
 There is no law against these things!
 Those who belong to Christ Jesus have nailed the passions and desires of their sinful nature to his cross and crucified them there.
 Since we are living by the Spirit, let us follow the Spirit’s leading in every part of our lives.